mahbubullah09/mahbubullah09/README.md

 - 🔭 I’m currently- A Front-end developer
 - 🌱 I’m currently- learning Next.js and Redux
 - 👯 I’m looking- To opurtunity to collaborate on open source projects
-- 🤔 I’m trying- To update my web
+- 🤔 I’m trying- To update my web developlemt skills